DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Design of Experiments

 \textbf{Dataset.} We use an existing benchmark APRICOT~\cite{braunegg2020apricot} to evaluate the defense performance of \ProjectName{} under creating attacks.
-APRICOT provides a collection of photos with physical adversarial patches in a variety of real-world scenarios, where the patches are trained to create non-existent objects.
+APRICOT provides a collection of real-world photos with physical adversarial patches in a variety of scenarios, where the patches were trained to create non-existent objects.
 The 873 test images in the benchmark were directly used for evaluation, where each image contains one adversarial patch with different shapes.
-We exclude the ObjectSeeker~\cite{xiang2023objectseeker} from the comparison methods in this section, as it is specifically designed to solve hiding attacks.
+We exclude the ObjectSeeker~\cite{xiang2023objectseeker} from the comparison methods here since it is specifically designed to defend against hiding attacks.

 \textbf{Victim object detectors.} The adversarial patches in APRICOT were trained to attack three different object detectors, Faster RCNN~\cite{ren2016faster}, SSD~\cite{liu2016ssd}, and RetinaNet~\cite{ross2017focal}.
+Similarly, we implement these detectors with MMDetection toolbox and use pretrained models on MS-COCO dataset.
 In our experiments, we focus on white-box attacks, which means the attacker knows the details of victim object detector.
 The goal of the attacker is to launch either untargeted or targeted attacks.
 Untargeted attacks make the detector predict a non-existent object based on the adversarial patch, regardless of the predicted object class, while targeted attacks make the detector predict a specific target class based on the adversarial patch.

-\textbf{Evaluation metrics.} We use mAP.5 and attack success rate (ASR) to evaluate the defense performance.
-When using mAP.5 for evaluation, the adversarial patch is considered as the ground truth.
-For ASR, we follow the definition in APRICOT~\cite{braunegg2020apricot} and define a successful attack as ``at least one bounding box is wrongly predicted by the victim object detector, which has confidence over 0.3 and IoU of 0.1 with the adversarial patch''.
-The ASR measures the proportion of adversarial examples where the attack successfully deceives the detector.
-Note that for the creating attack, lower mAP and ASR scores indicate better defense performance.
+\textbf{Evaluation metrics.} We evaluate defense performance using mAP@0.5 and attack success rate (ASR).
+For mAP@0.5, we treat the adversarial patch as the ground-truth object.
+In this setting, a lower mAP@0.5 indicates better defense, since the detector is less likely to recognize the patch as a valid object.
+For ASR, we follow APRICOT~\cite{braunegg2020apricot}, where an attack is defined as successful if ``at least one bounding box is wrongly predicted by the victim object detector, which has confidence over 0.3 and IoU of 0.1 with the adversarial patch''.
+ASR thus measures the fraction of adversarial examples that successfully fool the detector, and a lower ASR indicates stronger defense.